Spotting Job Scams

 Never send money to someone offering a job.
 Au pair and nanny agencies (not individuals) are legally able to charge a small fee but these days hardly any do.
 Reputable student work placement organisations, like BUNAC, and gap year companies do charge, sometimes hefty, fees.
-If you have never heard of a gap year organisation in which you are interested check them out – the Lonely Planet Thorn Tree is a good place to ask questions.
-The jobs posted to this site are sent to us from all around the world and every country will have different employment laws but generally if anyone asks for cash to find you a job then there is a good chance it is a scam.
+If you have never heard of a gap year organisation in which you are interested check them out.
+The jobs posted on this site are sent to us from all around the world and every country will have different employment laws but generally, if anyone asks for cash to find you a job then there is a good chance it is a scam.

 OTHER USEFUL RESOURCES